Kareem2266/Kareem2266/README.md

 # 💫 About Me:
 Hello!
-My name is Kareem Maamoun and I am a senior at John McCrae Secondary School.
+My name is Kareem Maamoun and I am First Year at Carleton University.
 Currently working on web-development through self learning, and am always looking forwards to the next chapter.
 So, feel free to reach out!

 ## 🌐 Socials: